Electronics notes / Inputs and outputs

 Limitations:

-- without dedicated PWM circuitry the timing issues would make this a horribly task, particularly if you also want to do other things in the microcontroller
+• without dedicated PWM circuitry the timing issues would make this impossible for audio rate, particularly if you also want to do anything else in the microcontroller

-- which is perfectly fine if you e.g. wanted different types of wave at the same rate
+this might actually help you e.g. produce different types of wave at the same rate

 Example:

-- Raspberry Pi's onboard sound is actually PWM pins, plus a filter and buffer (exact details vary)
+• Raspberry Pi's onboard sound is actually dedicated PWM pins, at 50MHz(verify), plus a filter and buffer (exact details vary)